The Criminal Code: Production

-The Criminal Code, based on a successful play by Martin Flavin.

-The Criminal Code was adapted for the screen by Seton I. Miller and Fred Niblo Jr., son of director Fred Niblo.
-The original play by San Francisco Bay Area native author and playwright Martin Flavin was produced on Broadway in 1929 at the Belasco Theater.
-Boris Karloff, who delivered a strong performance in the stage play, is recast here as Galloway.
-This film accelerated his career: though appearing in dozens of pictures during the 1920s, he had mostly been cast in bit parts.
+The story was adapted for the screen by Seton I. Miller and Fred Niblo Jr., son of director Fred Niblo.
+Director Howard Hawks had worked with Miller several times in the late 1920s and early 1930s.
+The original play by American playwright Martin Flavin was produced on Broadway in 1929 at the Belasco Theater.
+Boris Karloff, who delivered a strong performance as Galloway in the stage play, was cast in the same role for the film, which accelerated his career.

-The Criminal Code was the first of Hawks' four collaborations with Harry Cohn, the others being Twentieth Century (1934), Only Angels Have Wings (1939) and His Girl Friday (1940).
-It is Hawks' only picture with Frank Fouce, who produced only five films, all released in 1931.
-Hawks worked with screenwriter Seton Miller several times in the late 1920s and early 1930s.
-This is the only occasion he worked with Niblo Jr. Stock footage from the film was used by Columbia in the following year's Behind the Mask, which also featured Cummings and Karloff, but in different roles.
+The Criminal Code was the first of Hawks' four collaborations with Harry Cohn, preceding Twentieth Century (1934), Only Angels Have Wings (1939) and His Girl Friday (1940).

-Analysis
+Stock footage from the film was recycled by Columbia for Behind the Mask (1932), another film featuring Constance Cummings and Karloff.

-Though an early talkie, The Criminal Code makes a sophisticated use of sound.
-The intercourse is at times rapid and Hawks uses the emerging technique of overlapping dialogue.
+Although The Criminal Code is an early sound film, it has been noted for its sophisticated use of sound.
+Hawks' direction yielded dialogue that is at times rapid and often overlaps.

-Like other prison films of the 1930s, such as San Quentin (1937) and Each Dawn I Die (1939), The Criminal Code encouraged its viewers to question the contemporary American legal and penal systems.

-Hawks exploits the prison genre to illustrate the male friendship and 'group as an organic force' themes often present in his works (cf. Only Angels Have Wings, Rio Bravo, 1959).
-This is most apparent in the scene in which Brady starts his first day of work as warden, greeted by a prison yard full of men booing him as if they were but one man.
-The warden (and the camera) peer down on them from the office window.

-Constance Cummings represents the typical strong and stoic Hawksian woman.
-She inhabits a masculine world yet prefers to stay and live at the penitentiary.
+Reception

+In a contemporary review for The New York Times, critic Mordaunt Hall wrote: "Granted that Howard Hawks's direction is for the most part intelligent and firm, there are occasional sequences which he spoils by extravagant ideas or by leaving too little to the imagination.
+Mr. Hawks would have done well to govern his whole production by the fine example of restraint set by Mr. Huston."

 Adaptations

 Radio

-The Criminal Code was presented on Philip Morris Playhouse March 2, 1952.
+The Criminal Code was presented on Philip Morris Playhouse on March 2, 1952.
 The 30-minute adaptation starred Dane Clark and University of Minnesota student Peggy Baskerville.

 Foreign-language versions

-A Spanish-language version entitled El código penal was directed by Phil Rosen, which stars Barry Norton, María Alba, and Carlos Villarías.
-It had its world premiere in Mexico City on February 19, 1931, followed by its American opening in San Juan, Puerto Rico on March 14, and the New York opening on April 14, 1931.
+A Spanish-language version entitled El código penal was directed by Phil Rosen and stars Barry Norton, María Alba and Carlos Villarías.
+Its world premiere was held in Mexico City on February 19, 1931, followed by its American opening in San Juan, Puerto Rico on March 14 and the New York opening on April 14, 1931.

-A French version entitled Criminel was produced in 1932 by Forrester-Parant Productions, and directed by Jack Forrester.
-It stars Harry Baur and Jean Servais, and made use of certain scenes from the English-language version.
+A French version entitled Criminel was produced in 1932 by Forrester-Parant Productions and directed by Jack Forrester.
+It stars Harry Baur and Jean Servais and uses certain scenes from the English-language version.